 Electricity

-Repair category 2
+Repair category 1

-Notes The fuseboard appears to be of an older style/type.
-It is advised this area is inspected and upgraded as necessary.
-The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years and on a change of ownership.
-It should be appreciated that only the most recently constructed or re-wired
+Notes The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years and on a change of ownership.
+It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.